-3.5 Project Budget
+3.5 Budget

-The budget estimates for the SABER project are listed in Table 2, with separate estimates shown for the positron bunch compressor, bypass line, south arc upgrade, and changes to the personnel protection system.
+The budget estimates for SABER are listed in Table 2, with separate estimates shown for the positron bunch compressor, bypass line, South Arc upgrade, and changes to the personnel protection system.
 The column labeled B&H includes all materials and shop labor.
 The total estimated cost is 17.3 M\$, including SLAC laboratory burden and an overall contingency of 25%.
-The project will be completed over a three year period.
-During this time, beams will be delivered every year starting at the end of calendar 2006.
+The installation work will be completed over a three year period.
+During this time, beams will be delivered every year starting in calendar year 2007.